NDIS services

 • Although Footwear can often be responsible for causing foot issues, the correct shoes are also a great way to increasing support and stability, reduce falls risk or improving performance.

-Your Podiatrist will recommend the best shoes for you, your feet and your lifestyle.
+Your Podiatrist will perform a thorough footwear assessment and recommend the best shoes for you, your feet and your lifestyle.

 Even shoes that look good, can be good for your feet.
 We even have ways to adjust high heels to make them more comfortable.